younader/dnnr/README.md

 To archive best performance, we would recommend a hyperparameter search over the `n_derivative_neighbors` variable.

-For all options, see the documentation at
+For all options, see the documentation of the [DNNR class](https://younader.github.io/dnnr/site/api/#dnnr.dnnr.DNNR).

 #  🛠 Development Installation